Synthetic details for HTTP monitors

 If Real User Monitoring (RUM) is enabled for the applications your synthetic monitor runs against, Dynatrace automatically links the RUM applications to the monitor, and the Monitored applications card is displayed.
 You can see the key metrics of the application and jump directly to RUM data from here.

-After you've linked an HTTP monitor to an application, synthetic monitor availability is displayed directly on the application overview page, and Davis automatically associates detected synthetic monitoring problems with the linked application.
+After you've linked an HTTP monitor to an application, synthetic monitor availability is displayed directly in application details, and Davis automatically associates detected synthetic monitoring problems with the linked application.

 The Problems card shows performance (threshold violation) and availability (local or global outage) problems when you enable the respective thresholds in monitor settings.
 Expand the card to see active as well as resolved problems for the selected timeframe.